midlantica/LovelyBunchOfCoconuts/content/memes/politics/how-white-leftists-see-themselves.md

 ![how-white-leftists-see-themselves](/memes/politics/how-white-leftists-see-themselves.png)

-How White Leftists See Themselves
+How white leftists see themselves.